Praxis Agents OS

 • What the model seesPast clutter competes with the present task.Fresh context is rebuilt around what matters now.

-• 01 Lift the bulk out
+• 01 Budget the prompt

-• 02 Keep the plan visible
+• 02 Keep state separate

 • 04 Keep execution inspectable